GfSE/SpecIF/tutorials/02_Related-Terms.md

 # Tutorial 2: 'Related Terms'

 Next, we would like to present two *resources* and a *statement* about both.
 Statements express semantic relations between resources.
-In a real application, a SpecIF data-set represents a semantic net with resources as nodes and startements as arcs.
+In a real application, a SpecIF data-set represents a semantic net with resources as nodes and statements as arcs.
 This example could well be the beginning of a vocabulary or ontology in the traffic domain.

 Thus very fundamentally, SpecIF is to represent entities, objects or nodes (called *resources*) on one hand and relations or arcs (called *statements*) on the other.